-Gregor is a partner and digital media specialist in the firm’s global Media and Technology team.
+Gregor is Co-Chair of the Entertainment and Media Industry Group where he is a digital media specialist.
 He has broad experience of advising clients concerning the acquisition, production, licensing and distribution of content on digital media networks and platforms.
 He regularly advises companies that are involved in the distribution and sale of digital content, such as digital music, video and gaming services, social networks, online retailers, aggregators, network operators, platform owners and search engines, regarding their arrangements with content owners and consumers.
 He also advises content owners such as computer game companies, film and television production houses, record labels, music publishers and advertisers regarding the protection and exploitation of their intellectual property rights.

 Due to his experience of negotiating and advising on cutting-edge digital content arrangements, Gregor also works with clients to help formulate strategies that align with the developing body of laws relating to digital media.
 He often works with innovative start-up companies to help leverage their new technology.